Cutting technologies

 • Reduction of active component wear, even when trimming ultra-high-strength materials

-High-speed shear cutting (HSSC)
+High-speed impact cutting (HSIC)

-High-speed shear cutting (HSSC) differs significantly from conventional cutting in terms of process phases.
+High-speed impact cutting (HSIC) differs significantly from conventional cutting in terms of process phases.
 The punch impacts the sheet at high velocity, and after elastic deformation, the sheet material in the area between the cutting edges of the die and punch is rapidly plastified.
-In HSSC, complete sliding of the punch through the punch grid is typically not required, so the component can be ejected due to kinetic energy even if the punch is stopped at approximately 1/3 of the sheet thickness.
+In HSIC, complete sliding of the punch through the punch grid is typically not required, so the component can be ejected due to kinetic energy even if the punch is stopped at approximately 1/3 of the sheet thickness.
 Depending on the material and process parameters, local strain rates increase due to the localization of plastic deformation.
 This localization is favored by high strain rates, low strain rate sensitivity, and low thermal conductivity.
 The high plastic deformation and the resulting conversion of deformation energy into heat, along with friction, combined with short process times and low heat conduction, can generate high temperatures in the localization zone.
 This can lead to plastic instabilities, such as the formation of an (adiabatic) shear band.

-Advantages of the Process
+Advantages of the process

 • Very high quality of the cut surfaces produced